gvwilson/thirdbit/_posts/2014/2014-12-01-goalposts-for-digital-humanities.md

   </ol>
   <p>
-    I would then like to build out to more sophisticated material &mdash; I agree that overcoming fear of the command-line and being able to navigate a file structure and move files around is important.
+    I would then like to build out to more sophisticated material – I agree that overcoming fear of the command-line and being able to navigate a file structure and move files around is important.
 I'm also definitely with you on web-scraping...
     Key-words in context and topic modelling are great things to be